-2 On Your Side is here for you during this time of rebirth and rebuilding.
+2 On Your Side with Brittany Weiss is here for you.

 Watch 2 On Your Side reports on all WBRZ News 2 newscasts: morning, noon, afternoon and evening.
 Brittany Weiss is the 2 On Your Side anchor/reporter.
-Check this page daily for tips and On Your Side reports.
+Check this page daily for helpful information and On Your Side reports.

 Send tips to OnYourSide@wbrz.com